 "Line check" "$cd /tmp; linecheck" "Term" "$term -c off -w 10 -t 150 -s 38400 -l $HOME/tlog"

-on the local machine, you can select the Transfer Menu, either the "Line check" or the "Term" item, and Go.
+Then, when you want to execute linecheck or TERM on the local machine, you can select the Transfer Menu, either the "Line check" or the "Term" item, and Go.

 Of course, you can also use the shell command button, and type 'linecheck' or 'term' in the pop-up dialog box.
 This also does automatic redirection of input and output.